 I hold these truths to be self-evident.
 But trying to get people, especially coastal people, to acknowledge any of them is like trying to build a snowman out of rain.

 The problems of periodization raised by DeHart and Dreher in their brief back and forth are some of the most important problems we can be wrestling with.
 Because how we solve them will largely determine how we orient ourselves in terms of making historical arguments.
 And we need to make strong, well-evidenced historical arguments, at least to those who are open to listening.
-Re: our current malaise, I tend to agree with Dreher’s assertion that the real worm in our apple began its growth with 13th century nominalism.
-And, sadly, that now we don't so much have an apple with a fat worm in it, but just a worm and a few remaining apple skins.
-Our main task now is to protect those few skins as best we can and wait it out while the worm slowly dies of the hunger it's inevitably going to die of--though probably not in my lifetime or yours.
+Re: our current malaise, I suspect Dreher is right that the real worm in our apple began its growth with 13th century nominalism.
+Sadly, we now don't face an apple with a fat worm in it, but rather a worm and a few remaining apple skins.

 NB: 1) Edward Feser has penned the best short introduction to Thomas Aquinas for those unfamiliar with Aristotle, Aquinas and natural law philosophy.
 The perplexed could do much worse than start with this little book.
 2) Dreher quotes from a 2013 debate between Feser and David Bentley Hart over natural law.
 Relevant links can be found here.
 I'd say Feser wins this one.